-In the previous sections we learned the syntax of VQL.
+In previous sections we learned the syntax of VQL.
 But VQL is not useful without a good set of plugins that make DFIR work possible.
-Velociraptor’s strength lies in the wide array of VQL plugins and functions that are geared towards making DFIR investigations and detections effective.

-One of the most common operations in DFIR is searching for files based on their file names.
+One of the most common operations in DFIR is searching for files efficiently.
+When searching for a file, we may search by filename, path, file content, size or other properties.

 A powerful DFIR technique is searching bulk data for patterns.
 YARA is a powerful keyword scanner that allows to search unstructured binary data based on user provided rules.